IHE/ITI.Topologies/WTF.md

 A document sharing network, at minimum, needs a directory that contains the set of organizations that are members of the network and the communication endpoints for document sharing.
 More advanced networks will also want to have information about the network topology in the directory, as well as information about the healthcare locations, practitioners, jurisdictions, services, and organizational business relationships.

-IHE offers the Mobile Care Services Directory (mCSD) (TODO:  link) integration profile to specify how such a directory should operate, and the mCSD White Paper (TODO:  link) offers additional explanation on how the mCSD profile can be implemented to solve the business needs of a healthcare information exchange.
+IHE offers the [Mobile Care Services Directory (mCSD)](https://profiles.ihe.net/ITI/mCSD/index.html) Profile to specify how such a directory should operate, and the [mCSD White Paper](https://profiles.ihe.net/ITI/papers/mCSD/index.html) offers additional explanation on how the mCSD Profile can be implemented to solve the business needs of a healthcare information exchange.

 ### Patient Identity Management/Linking
 In order to successfully and safely exchange patient health information within and across document sharing communities and networks, it is imperative that the parties doing the exchange are able to establish agreement about the patient that is the subject of their communication.

-The concepts and profiles discussed in section 5 of the HIE Whitepaper (TODO:  link) can be successfully applied across communities and networks.
+The concepts and profiles discussed in Section 5 of the [HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#5-patient-identity-management) can be successfully applied across communities and networks.
-An important note is that in cases where interaction with network gateways that represent multiple communities is needed, only the XCPD profile currently offers the functionality needed to give systems outside of the network access to patient identities for each community within the network.
+An important note is that in cases where interaction with network gateways that represent multiple communities is needed, only the XCPD Profile currently offers the functionality needed to give systems outside of the network access to patient identities for each community within the network.
 Other IHE profiles, such as the PDQ family of profiles, do not allow distinguishing between different identities across different communities, and so would only be sufficient when interacting with gateways that represent a single community or offer the facade of a single community.

 ### Query and Retrieve